State websites and contact information

 Who should file a complaint?

 Anyone with knowledge or concerns about the care of a resident in a nursing home may file a complaint with their State Survey Agency.

 You may file a complaint with your State Survey Agency by any means available to you, including mail, telephone, fax, on-line, or in person.

-States might provide additional information that is not provided by the Centers for Medicare and Medicaid Services (CMS).
-We have attempted to provide up-to-date links to the state websites where they are available.
+States might provide additional information that isn't provided by the Centers for Medicare and Medicaid Services (CMS).
+We have attempted to provide up-to-date links to the state websites where they're available.

 Disclaimer: The pages in this section contain external links that are neither the responsibility nor under the control of the Centers for Medicare & Medicaid Services (CMS) or the U.S. Department of Health and Human Services (DHHS).
 Neither CMS nor DHHS can attest to the accuracy, currency, or comprehensiveness of the information on any other site pages.
 Such data are entirely the responsibility of the Webmaster of the website visited.
 Furthermore, CMS and DHHS don't endorse any commercial products or services that might be mentioned on these sites.